codefresh-io/cap-docs.codefresh.io/_docs/incubation/hosted-runtime.md

 max-width="70%"
 %}

-#### 1. Install hosted runtime
+#### 1. Provision hosted runtime
-Start installing your hosted runtime with a single-click.
+Start hosted-runtime installation with a single-click.
 Codefresh completes the installation without any further intervention on your part.
-The hosted runtime is installed on the Codefresh cluster, and completely managed by Codefresh with automatic version and security upgrades.
+The hosted runtime is provisioned on the Codefresh cluster, and completely managed by Codefresh with automatic version and security upgrades.

 1. Click **Install**.